rsapkf/42/README.md

 ### Support this project

-Curating, adding and categorizing links takes an unexpectedly long time but I don't want to quit this project anytime soon.
 If you find this helpful in any way, consider making a contribution:

 **BTC / Bitcoin**:<br>
 1BbVzfZ164GUrwKKrSifddxTFuoNfdJorJ